Public Policy Fellowship Program | CHCI

 Please keep your responses to a maximum of 600 words each.

-The CHCI Public Policy Fellowship Program requires that your degree be conferred within three years of the prospective start of the program.
-For the 2024-2025 application cycle, you should have completed your degree between May 2021 and August 2023.
-You are also only eligible if you do not plan to enroll in an academic program at the same time of the fellowship.
+• The CHCI Public Policy Fellowship Program requires your degree be conferred within three years of the program’s prospective start.
+For the 2025-2026 application cycle, you should have completed your degree between May 2022 and August 1, 2025.
+You are also only eligible if you do not plan to enroll in a graduate program at the same time as the fellowship.

 A complete application consists of: